Westport, County Mayo: 21st century

 In 2017, Westport House and its 455-acre estate were sold by the Browne family to Mayo-based Hotel Westport Ltd, owned by the Hughes family, in a deal involving an investment plan of up to €50 million.
 The estate, valued at €10 million and burdened with €1 million in debt, attracted international interest before the Hughes brothers secured the purchase, with negotiations beginning just before Christmas 2016.
 The Hughes family, who also operate the Hotel Westport and the Portwest clothing firm, pledged to create 200 jobs over five years and to transform the house into a leading tourist attraction while maintaining normal operations for staff and visitors.
 The sale was described as emotional by the Browne family, who had struggled with debt since the 2008 recession, while political figures welcomed the move as safeguarding the estate from potential vulture fund acquisition.

 In 2020, the COVID-19 pandemic abruptly reduced overseas tourism and international visitor flows, exposing Westport’s seasonal vulnerabilities and the risks of dependency on international air and coach markets; like many Irish towns, Westport responded by leaning more heavily on domestic staycations, outdoor assets and dispersed experiences.
 Due to Westport's access to outdoor activities, such as Westport House's outdoor areas, the Great Greenway, Croagh Patrick, and Achill Island, Westport served as one of the largest destinations for Irish staycationers in 2021 and 2022, becoming a boomtown in the summer months.

 Following the 2022 Russian invasion of Ukraine, Westport welcomed hundreds of Ukrainian refugees into local hotels and community facilities under the State’s emergency accommodation programme.
 Hotel Westport and other properties were taken over to provide temporary shelter, and by early 2024, an estimated 1,303 people had been settled in and around the town.
 This influx meant that Mayo, and Westport in particular, hosted one of the highest proportions of Ukrainian refugees per capita in Ireland, a concentration that had effects on tourism capacity, housing demand and local services.
 While the loss of hotel beds to the leisure market created difficulties for Westport’s tourism-dependent economy, the community response was generally supportive, with volunteers, schools and civic groups mobilising to provide language classes, integration supports and day-to-day assistance.

 Economy

-AbbVie, a global biopharmaceutical company, employs 1,400 people in Westport.
-AbbVie acquired Allergan in 2020.
-The global clothing manufacturing company and family business Portwest is based in Westport and was founded there in 1904.
+AbbVie, a global biopharmaceutical company, employs 1,400 people in Westport As of 2020, covering 1/4 of the workforce.
+AbbVie acquired Irish company Allergan in 2020.
+The clothing manufacturing company and family business Portwest is based in Westport and was founded there in 1904.